stratapp-ai/stratapp-ai.github.io/refer-us.md

 - label: gain an edge
   content: "\\#stratapp is a big play, it is the next big thing in B2B SaaS, which
     can give you an edge as an employee, team leader, executive, consultant or advisor"
+form_intro: If you would like to discuss this in person, before referring, please send this form, otherwise, you may go straight to the  "get started" button below.

 ---
 {:.font-weight-bold}